Hammer Toe vs Bunion: What Is It and How To Treat

 What Causes Hammer Toe?

-A very common cause of this condition occurs from imbalances resulting from foot structure, such as when the second toe is longer than the great toe.
+A very common cause of this foot problem occurs from imbalances resulting from foot structure, such as when the second toe is longer than the great toe.
 Longer toes tend to jam into the toe box while walking and running and eventually will cause hammering.
 Hammer toes may also run in families and can be associated with aging.
 Injuries, such as broken, stubbed or jammed toes may be more likely to develop hammertoe contractures from damage to the joints.
 People with flat feet, high arch feet and diseases such as arthritis, diabetes and certain neurological conditions are also more prone to develop hammer toes as well.

 Hammer toes usually develop over time, is a progressive condition and many are thought to be caused by ill fitting shoes such as pointed heels.
-Over use of tight shoes or high heeled shoes for long periods of time, and long periods of standing and walking in heels can cause the toes to become bent and contracted.
+Over use of tight shoes or high heeled shoes for long periods of time, and long periods of standing and walking in high heels can cause the toes to become bent and contracted.
 Women are more likely to develop hammer toes, largely to the shoes they wear.

 What Are The Types Of Hammer Toes?